 - (1) Careful driving and operation is your responsibility.
-Be completely familiar with all the safe driving and load handling techniques in this Operator's Manual.
+Be completely familiar with all the safe driving and load handling techniques in this Operator Manual.
 Use common sense.
-Drive carefully;do not indulge in stunt driving or horseplay.
+Drive carefully; do not indulge in stunt driving or horseplay.
 Observe traffic rules.
 Watch for people and hazards.
 Slow down, be in full control of your lift truck at all times. - (2) Follow the instructions in this manual to avoid damage to your truck or the possibility of injury to yourself or others. - (3) During your work, observe all functions of your lift truck.
 This allows you to immediately recognize a problem or irregularity that could affect the safe operation of your truck. - (4) Periodically check the gauges and warning indicator lights in the instrument panel to be sure they indicate a normal condition.
-If an abnormal condition appears bring the machine to a safe condition and safe location, shut off the starting switch immediately and report the problem. - ♠ Do not continue to operate a truck that has a malfunction.
-Stop and have it fixed. - A Always wear your seat belt when operating your truck.
+If an abnormal condition appears bring the truck to a safe condition and safe location, shut off the starting switch immediately and report the problem. - ♠ Do not continue to operate a truck that has a malfunction.
+Stop and have it fixed.

-9. LOAD HANDLING
+8. LOAD HANDLING